ADHD Treatment: Information, Therapies, and Medication Options

 • Stimulant medications: These medications, such as methylphenidate, lisdexamfetamine, and dexamfetamine, are commonly prescribed to manage ADHD symptoms.
 They can help improve focus, attention, and impulse control.

 • Non-stimulant medications: atomoxetine and guanfacine are non-stimulant medications approved for treating ADHD.
-Atomoxetine is a noradrenaline reuptake inhibitor, and works by making more noradrenaline available in the brain.
+Atomoxetine is a noradrenaline reuptake inhibitor and works by making more noradrenaline available in the brain.

 For your safety, medication is always prescribed and monitored by a qualified medical professional, usually a psychiatrist.